kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 // WorkloadMaxPodGroups is the maximum number of pod groups per Workload. const WorkloadMaxPodGroups = 8

-// WorkloadSpec defines the desired state of a Workload. type WorkloadSpec struct {
+// WorkloadSpec defines the templates for pod groups within a workload. type WorkloadSpec struct {
-	// ControllerRef is an optional reference to the controlling object, such as a
+    // ControllerRef is an optional reference to the controlling object (e.g., JobSet).
-	// Deployment or Job.
-This field is intended for use by tools like CLIs
-	// to provide a link back to the original workload definition.
-	// When set, it cannot be changed.
-	//
     // +optional
-	ControllerRef *TypedLocalObjectReference
+    ControllerRef *TypedLocalObjectReference `json:"controllerRef,omitempty"`

-	// PodGroups is the list of pod groups that make up the Workload.
+    // PodGroupTemplates is the list of blueprints for the groups that make up the Workload.
-	// The maximum number of pod groups is 8.
-This field is immutable.
-	//
-	// +required
+    // +optional
     // +listType=map
     // +listMapKey=name
-	PodGroups []PodGroup
+    PodGroupTemplates []PodGroupTemplate `json:"podGroupTemplates,omitempty"`
 }

 // TypedLocalObjectReference allows to reference typed object inside the same namespace.